 4. Immaterial Alteration.
 If a definite acceptance does not fully conform to the terms of the offer but does not materially vary it, the acceptance creates a contract.
-In deciding what are the terms of the contract, Section 210 does not apply, because the contract is formed by offer and acceptance, not conduct.
-Under subsection (d), the terms are based on the terms of the offer and other terms as indicated.
-Conflicting terms in the acceptance are excluded.
+Section 210 does not apply, because the contract is formed by offer and acceptance, not conduct.
+Under subsection (d), the terms of the contract are based on the terms of the offer and other terms as indicated.
+Conflicting terms contained in the acceptance are excluded.
 A conflicting term is one that covers the same subject matter of another term, but in a different way.
 Subsection (d) allows for inclusion of non-material additional terms in a transaction between merchants unless the offeror timely objects to those terms.
-An additional term is one that covers a subject not addressed in the offer.
+An additional term is one that covers a subject not addressed in the terms of the offer.